FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/projects/witness.md

 created-on: 2023-06-30T16:56:57.007Z
 updated-on: 2023-06-30T16:56:57.025Z
 published-on: 2023-06-30T16:56:57.035Z
+description:
-blurb: WITNESS is an international nonprofit organization that helps people use video and technology to protect and defend human rights.
+  WITNESS is an international nonprofit organization that helps people use video and technology to protect and defend human rights.
 With the support of FFDW, WITNESS will explore how the decentralized web can support the work of activists, civic journalists, and smartphone witnesses who go to great